Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 stop counting if that is the case.
 If alignment continues, the clock resumes counting until switched out of alignment by NAV MODE switch or if the parking brake is released again.

-> **Note:** The alignment display will not go past the coarse align tick until the IMU temperature
+> 💡 The alignment display will not go past the coarse align tick until the IMU temperature
 > has reached 165°.
 When this temperature is reached, the T symbol will disappear.
 The temperature
 > interlock is bypassed when performing a stored heading alignment.
 The IMU should be preheated for
 > a stored heading alignment, as it usually completes in under 2 minutes, which could result in a